How do I prepare myself for floating?

 Yes, you need to shower before and after you float.
 We have a private shower in each tank room for your comfort and convenience.
-Shampoo and soap, are also provided.
+Shampoo, conditioner and soap are also provided.

 Do I float in private?

 Yes.
-The flotation tanks are in private rooms with a shower in the same room.
+The flotation tanks are in private rooms equipped with shower.

 Can I wear a bathing cap?

 Yes, if you choose, but it won’t keep your hair dry.
-It would have to be too tight around your head to keep your hair dry.
+The compression required to successfully do so would be uncomfortable and distract you during your float.

 What effect does salt water have on my skin?